Rebate (marketing): Benefits for companies

-Benefits and costs for consumers
+Benefits for consumers

 Rebates may offer customers lower pricing.
 Deal hunter sites frequently tout the benefits of rebates in making technology affordable: "Rebates are the meat and potatoes of the ultimate tech deal, no matter what you are buying… They are paying you money to buy their stuff.
 All you have to do is take it."

 According to 2011 research, 47% of consumers submitted a rebate in the past 12 months, whereas similar research conducted in 2009 showed that only 37 percent of consumers had submitted a rebate in the prior year.

 Industry advisers claim that if mail-in rebates go away, they will not be replaced by "instant rebates" of the same value amount because of the loss of the tangible benefits listed above (fiscal accounting, price protection, etc.) Steve Baker, vice president of industry analysis for NPD Group, comments that "It's a case of be careful of what you ask for.
 You may see some great deals go away."

+If the consumer is more concerned with the price than his or her time for any reason, or if the consumer's income and budget are extremely limited or non-existent, the rebate may be seen as a good deal.

+Price-sensitive consumers have a higher willingness to pay when there are perceived discounts.

+Drawbacks for consumers

+Opportunity costs

 Rebates take a certain amount of time and effort from the consumer – figuring out the rules, filling out the forms, preparing and dropping off the mailing, cashing in the check, all whilst keeping track of the paperwork in the process.

 Thus, a rebate can be thought of as being paid to do this paperwork and provide one's personal data to the company.

 Chances of rebate mailing being lost or failing some criteria may further reduce the expected return on this effort.

 Consumers who are aware of this, and who value their time (time-sensitive consumers), effort, and opportunity costs above the value of the rebate may choose to intentionally ignore a non-instant rebate that requires such procedures and assume the out-the-door price when considering the purchase.

-On the other hand, if the consumer does not see it this way, if the consumer's income and budget are extremely limited or non-existent, or if the consumer is more concerned with the price than his or her time for any reason, the rebate may be seen as a good deal.
-Price-sensitive consumers have a higher willingness to pay when there are perceived discounts.

 Another potential disadvantage to receiving a rebate is that the rebate does not refund any of the sales tax charged at the time of purchase.

 Thus the consumer will pay more in tax than if the price had simply been lowered at the time of purchase.